 In 2014, Silver Springs opened an Outpatient Mental Health Program in the Mt.
 Airy section of Philadelphia and on our Plymouth Meeting campus.
 The Outpatient Program expands our continuum of behavioral healthcare by providing individual and family therapy and medication management for children ranging from 2 to 18 years old.
 Our professionals partner with parents/guardians to help children learn new skills to achieve stability and to thrive at home, in school, and in their community.

-A member of Lutheran Services in America, Silver Springs joins with over 300 Lutheran health and human service organizations that provide care for more than 6 million unduplicated clients each year.
+Silver Springs joins with over 300 Lutheran health and human service organizations that provide care for more than 6 million unduplicated clients each year.
 This means that one in fifty people in the United States and the Caribbean benefit from assistance from a Lutheran-affiliated Social Ministry Organization every year.

 Silver Springs is one of the oldest Lutheran Social Ministry Organizations in America and enjoys a long, rich history with Lutheran congregations from the Philadelphia region.
 Members of Lutheran congregations played a critical role in our founding and continue to nurture and sustain us today as natural partners in our work to serve our neighbors.
 We value our partnership with Lutheran congregations who contribute to the success of Silver Springs in a multitude of creative and generous ways.